GitHub Actions

 The action exposes these outputs:

-• app_id — the uploaded TesterArmy app ID
+• app_id — the uploaded or supplied TesterArmy app ID

-You can use overall_status in later workflow steps if you want custom reporting or notifications.
+You can use overall_status or dynamic_agent_status in later workflow steps if you want custom reporting or notifications.

 Troubleshooting